KOCO-TV: News department history

 1990 also saw KOCO become the first television station in the Oklahoma City market to offer closed captioning of its newscasts for deaf and hearing-impaired viewers.
-In addition, Tom McNamara (previously with KTVK in Phoenix, Arizona) joined Jayroe as co-anchor of KOCO's weeknight newscasts; Jerry Adams was reassigned to the weekend evening newscasts, co-anchoring alongside Jennifer Eve in a pairing that saw the weekend broadcasts being tongue-in-cheekily marketed as The Adams & Eve Report.
-(Adams left the station in 1991, later to be replaced as Eve's weekend co-anchor by assignment reporter Jeff Mirasola, with whom she co-anchored the weekend editions from 1988 until Adams' move from the weeknight newscasts.)
-On April 18, 1992, KOCO debuted a three-hour-long Saturday morning newscast—the first local newscast in the Oklahoma City market to be offered on weekend mornings—from 9:00 a.m. to 12:00 p.m., taking over part of the timeslot occupied by ABC's Saturday cartoon lineup.
-(The newscast—by then, reduced to two hours—would shift to 8:00 a.m. on September 9, 1995, and then to 10:00 a.m. on September 13, 1997.)
+In addition, Tom McNamara (previously with KTVK in Phoenix) joined Jayroe as weeknight co-anchor; Jerry Adams was reassigned to the weekend evening newscasts, co-anchoring with Jennifer Eve in a pairing that saw the broadcasts being marketed tongue-in-cheekily as The Adams & Eve Report.
+(Adams left KOCO in 1991, and was succeeded on the weekend broadcasts by his predecessor, assignment reporter Jeff Mirasola, who previously co-anchored alongside Eve on weekends from 1988 to 1990.)
+On April 18, 1992, KOCO debuted a three-hour-long Saturday morning newscast—the first local newscast in the Oklahoma City market to be offered on weekend mornings—from 9 a.m. to noon, taking over part of the timeslot occupied by ABC's Saturday cartoon lineup.
+(The newscast—by then, reduced to two hours—would shift to 8 a.m. on September 9, 1995, and then to 10 a.m. on September 13, 1997.)
 Then on September 11, 1995, the noon newscast was expanded to one hour, replacing first-run syndicated shows that had been occupying the 12:30 half-hour locally since the ABC soap opera Ryan's Hope ended in December 1988.
 (The midday newscast would revert to a half-hour on September 7, 1998, to accommodate the ABC soap opera Port Charles.)
-The weekday morning newscast was expanded into a 90-minute broadcast (starting at 5:30 a.m.) on February 2, 1998; it would subsequently expand again to two hours (starting at 5:00) on February 1, 1999.
+The weekday morning newscast was expanded into a 90-minute broadcast (starting at 5:30 am) on February 2, 1998; it would subsequently expand again to two hours (starting at 5 am) on February 1, 1999.
 During the early- and mid-1990s, KOCO maintained an investigative unit—known as the "I-Team"—led by investigative and assignment reporter Terri Watkins, who worked at channel 5 from 1982 until she retired from broadcasting in 2006.
 During her tenure at KOCO, Watkins was nominated for and won multiple awards for her various reports including two Peabody Awards, several Edward R. Murrow Awards, Houston International Film and Video Festival, New York International Film Festival, Associated Press and Oklahoma Association of Broadcasters awards, and six Emmy nominations (most notably, for her coverage of the 1995 Alfred P. Murrah Federal Building bombing and the trial and execution of bombing co-conspirator Timothy McVeigh).